ChegTech logo

 PDFs aren't fully indexed by search engines, don't render predictably on mobile, and add download friction.
 HTML menus rank for menu-item queries ("birria tacos auburn," "pad see ew federal way"), look right on every device, and let AI assistants extract dishes correctly.
 PDF menus are one of the highest-impact things to fix on a restaurant site.

-Yes — embed widgets and deep-link reservation buttons for all of the major platforms.
+Yes, embed widgets and deep-link reservation buttons for all of the major platforms.
 The reservation should be one tap from the homepage and the menu page, not buried in a "reservations" submenu.

 Toast and Square Online integrate as direct on-site ordering (no third-party commission).
 DoorDash, Grubhub, and Uber Eats integrate as deep-link buttons.
 The choice depends on your existing POS and whether direct ordering is worth the operational overhead vs the third-party commission.

-Ready to talk about your restaurant site?
+Ready to talk about your Restaurant project?

 Project-by-project.
 No retainers, no contracts.
-Starting at $2,000.
+Starting at $2,500.